 1/8th racing is a great activity and hobby for all the family to participate in, and as well as racing as individuals, many father and son, boyfriend and girl friend teams compete in racing events.
 Once you've got used to the thrill of driving your own car around one of the purpose designed scale circuits located from the West Country to Yorkshire you'll be able to compete in your first event.

-Following a practice session you'll have tuned your car and engine for www.brca.org maximum performance.
+Following a practice session you'll have tuned your car and IC engine for maximum performance.